christian-vorhemus/azure-percept-py/README.md

 ## Install

 ### From PyPi
 Make sure you use one of the following Python versions: 3.6, 3.7, 3.8 or 3.9.
-The run:
+Then run:

 `python3 -m pip install --upgrade pip && pip3 install azure-percept`